 The World of Work Project View

-This basic model is a helpful starting-point for individuals, teams and organizations looking to change.
+Intentional Change Theory a helpful starting-point for individuals, teams and organizations looking to change.
 To successfully deliver change, though, you’ll need to supplement this model with further tools.

 Specific additional guidance may be required in relation to working out what your future vision is and how to experiment well.
 More broadly, the model should be supplemented with guidance around motivation and specifics around tools to sustain effective change.